Use Azure VNet Peering with Confluent Cloud¶

 Requirements and considerations¶

-A Confluent Cloud network of type PEERING in Azure.
+A Confluent Cloud network of the “VNet Peering” type and the “Microsoft Azure” provider.

 If a network does not exist, see Create Confluent Cloud Network on Azure.